-- Deluxe: This might have additional furniture or Jacuzzis in the bathroom. - En-Suite: Includes a private bathroom with WC and washbasin, and a shower or bath or both. - Standard: Shared bathroom facilities in another nearby room.
-Usually there will be a washbasin in the room. - 1.
-What is B&B? - 2.
-Where are guests generally accommodated? - 3.
-Where is breakfast served in B&B? - 4.
-Where did floating bed and breakfast concept originate? - 5.
-How are B&Bs categorized?
+-Deluxe.
+This might have additional furniture or Jacuzzis in the bathroom;

+-En-Suite.
+Includes a private bathroom with WC and washbasin, and a shower or bath or both;

+- Standard.
+Shared bathroom facilities in another nearby room.
+Usually there will be a washbasin in the room.

+- 1. What is B&B?

+- 2. Where are guests generally accommodated?

+- 3. Where is breakfast served in B&B?

+- 4. Where did floating bed and breakfast concept originate?

+- 5. How are B&Bs categorized?

+- 6. Would you prefer to stay in B&B?